fanfury-sports/contracts/contracts/oracle/wasm/README.md

-# Mars Oracle - Wasm Zone
+# Fury Oracle - Wasm Zone

 A smart contract that provides prices for generic CosmWasm chains.